Renewing Your CDL in Alaska

 Be sure to write your CDL number on your check or money order, which should be payable to DMV.
 Include a mailing address where you can receive the extension.
 Also, even if you are not paying by credit card, your signature must appear on the extension request.

-You must self-certify your type of vehicle operation with the Alaska DMV by January 2014.
+You must self-certify your type of vehicle operation with the Alaska DMV.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate